hphelion/documentation/moonshot/manage.administration-dashboard.setting-tab.md

 ###Change Proxy Settings

 Cloud Administrators can change proxy information from the default values that were entered in the Admin Node.
-You use a proxy when you upload or create images, and when you provision to HP Cloud Services.
+You use a proxy when you upload or create images, and when you provision to HP Helion Cloud Services.

 You might need to change your proxy information if your default server fails or if you prefer to use a different proxy server.
 You can change the following proxy information: